drbean/curriculum/conversation/trend/slides.md

 . . .

-Is it harder being a trend in Taiwan (than in the West)?
+Is it harder starting a trend in Taiwan (than in the West)?

 . . .

-## We think it might be easier/harder being a trend in Taiwan than in the West.
+## We think it might be easier/harder starting a trend in Taiwan than in the West.

 As a WH Question: